The Clash: Collaborations, reunions and Strummer's death: 1986–present

 According to Jones, months after their work together, he ran into Strummer at an event; Strummer informed him the songs were going to be used for the next Clash album.

 On 6 April 2022, the Clash announced the re-release of Combat Rock, including demos with Ranking Roger's vocals, titled 'Combat Rock / The People's Hall'.
 "Rock the Casbah (Ranking Roger)" and "Red Angel Dragnet (Ranking Roger)" were released as supporting singles.
 The re-release occurred on 20 May 2022 to mixed reviews.

 On 11 November 2022, a month before the 20th anniversary of Strummer's death, founding member Keith Levene died in Norfolk, England.

 Politics

 The Clash's music often expresses left-wing ideological sentiments.
 Strummer was a committed socialist.
-The Clash are credited with pioneering the advocacy of radical politics in punk rock; NME dubbed them "Thinking Man's Yobs".
+They are credited with pioneering the advocacy of radical politics in punk rock; NME dubbed them "Thinking Man's Yobs".
 Like many early punk bands, the Clash protested against monarchy and aristocracy but unlike many of their peers, they rejected nihilism.
 Instead, they found solidarity with a number of liberation movements and were involved with groups such as the Anti-Nazi League.
 At their performance on 30 April 1978 at the Rock Against Racism concert in London's Victoria Park for a crowd of between 50,000 and 100,000 people, Strummer wore a T-shirt identifying two far-left armed militant groups: Italy's Red Brigades (Brigate Rosse, misspelt as Brigade Rosse on the T-shirt) and West Germany's Red Army Faction.

 According to rock historian Mikal Gilmore:

 The moment that best exemplifies the Clash ... took place in August 1977, at a music festival in Liege, Belgium.
 The band was playing before 20,000 people and had been under fire from a crowd that was throwing bottles at the stage.
 But that wasn't what bothered lead singer Joe Strummer.
 What enraged him was a 10-foot-high barbed-wire fence strung between concrete posts and forming a barrier between the group and the audience ...
 [He] jumped from the stage and attacked the fence, trying to pull it down ...
 The Clash were the only performers at the show who tried to do anything about the obstacle.
 They were more willing to run the risk of the crowd than to tolerate barbed wire that was meant to fend off that crowd.
 This is more or less what the Clash were about: fighting the good fight that few others would fight.